 - Patients with ongoing evidence of hypovolaemia and/or tissue hypoperfusion.

-Professor Monty Mythen, Clinical Lead for the Department of Health’s Enhanced Recovery Partnership Programme & Professor of Anaesthesia & Critical Care at University College London said:
+Professor Monty Mythen, Clinical Lead for the Department of Health’s ERP Programme & Professor of Anaesthesia & Critical Care at University College London said:

 “I have worked with ODM for almost two decades and have seen the benefits in my patients.”

 “By offering a much less invasive method of fluid management during and after surgery, ODM helps patients recover more quickly.
 I am delighted that this guidance has highlighted the advantages of this technology, and I hope that it gives the NHS the impetus it needs to ensure better access for all.”

 Download brochure and see how ODM can be a valued component in your ERAS protocol.